emskiphoto/noaa-weather-hourly/README.md

 5. Select the Date Range.
 Consider adding an additional week before and after the needed date range to support interpolation of missing values.
 6. "Enter Email Address" where a link to the LCD CSV download should be delivered.
 7. "Submit Order"
 8. Check email inbox for a "Climate Data Online request 1234567 complete" message and Download the LCD CSV file to a local folder using the "Download" link.
+Do not change the name(s) of the LCD file(s).

 ### After Spring 2024 (_one or more files per calendar year, or single multi-year bundle_):
 [<img alt="NOAA LCD2 Website" width="600px" src="images\NOAA_LCD2_data_tools_website.PNG" />]